Thewbi/tiger/chap5/README.md

 # Structure of the Semantic Analysis Module semant.h/semant.c

-After a bit of trial-and-error with the semant.h/semant.c, the following can be said about the overall approach.
+After a bit of trial-and-error with the semant.h/semant.c files, the following can be said about the overall approach.

-Firstly, there have to be two environments prepare in the semanttest.c like so:
+Firstly, there have to be two environments prepared in the semanttest.c like so:

 ```
 S_table venv = S_empty();
 S_table tenv = S_empty();
 ```

-to prevent errors from happening.
+to prevent seg-faults from happening.
 The important part is to call S_empty() so that the end pointers of linked lists are set to NULL correctly. venv is the environment for variables and functions. tenv is the environments for types.

 To output the tables, the function TAB_dump() from table.h/c is used.
 The function pointer points to a